dstodev/cmake-cxx/README.md

 > **NOTE:**
 > Building the package requires CPack, normally included with CMake.
 > If CMake is installed by an IDE, such as CLion, CPack may not be included.
+> Additionally, some package managers such as Chocolatey may include
+> conflicting software also named `CPack`.

 ## Logging

-Tests and the main program log information to the console if `app-console` is launched
+The sample executable supports logging.

 The main program additionally respects the `LOG_LEVEL` environment variable.
 The value of `LOG_LEVEL` may be one of: